harrychen168/DASC3240_Assignment1/README.md

 # DASC3240_Assignment1

-My first project on Github
+Welcome to visit my first project on GitHub :)